Nilpotent (Anti-)BRST and (Anti-)co-BRST Symmetries in 2D non-Abelian Gauge Theory: Some Novel Observations: Algebraic Structures: Symmetries and Charges

 We note that $s_{ad}\lambda=s_{ab}\lambda = 0$ implies that $s_w\lambda = 0$ because $s_w = -{\{s_{ab},s_{ad}}\}$.
 We also have $s_g\lambda = +\lambda$ (i.e. the ghost number of $\lambda$ is +1).

 From the above algebra, it is clear that we have found out the physical realizations of the cohomological operators $(d,\delta,\triangle)$ in the language of the symmetry transformations of the Lagrangian density ${\cal L}_{\bar B}^{(\lambda)}$.
 However, the algebra (32) is satisfied only when the EQM and the constraints (i.e. CF-type restrictions) of the theory are exploited together in a judicious manner.
 We have been brief here in our statements but it can be easily checked that our claims are true.
 To be more explicit, we note that we have obtained a {\it one-to-one} mapping: $d\longleftrightarrow s_{ad}$\;, $\delta\longleftrightarrow s_{ab}$ and $\triangle\longleftrightarrow s_w = -\;{\{s_{ab},s_{ad}}\}$.
-We conclude, from the above discussions, that the Lagrangian densities ${\cal L}_B^{(\bar\lambda)}$ and ${\cal L}_{\bar B}^{(\lambda)}$ respect $five$ perfect symmetries out of which $two$ are fermionic symmetries and there is a unique bosonic symmetry $(s_w)$ in the theory.
+We conclude, from the above discussions, that the Lagrangian densities ${\cal L}_B^{(\bar\lambda)}$ and ${\cal L}_{\bar B}^{(\lambda)}$ respect $five$ perfect symmetries out of which $two$ are relevant fermionic symmetries (even though there is existence of three perfect fermionic symmetries present in the theory) and there is a unique bosonic symmetry $(s_w)$ in the theory.
 With these, we are able to provide the physical realization of the cohomological operators $(d,\delta,\triangle)$.
 In other words, we have obtained $two$ independent Lagrangian densities where the continuous symmetries provide the physical realizations of the cohomological operators of differential geometry (at the algebraic level) which demonstrate that we have found out a 2D field theoretic model for the Hodge theory (see, e.g. [5,7] for more details).